-Settling in Washington, D.C., I edited a national magazine on service-learning and then became a freelance writer and editor.
-I wrote hundreds of articles, four nonfiction books, and a variety of other nonfiction materials.
+Settling in Washington, D.C., I edited a national magazine on service-learning and, in 1982, became a freelance writer and editor.
+I wrote hundreds of articles (dozens on travel), four nonfiction books, and a variety of other nonfiction materials.
 I edited everything from calendars to conference proceedings.
 One specialty became national newsletters, most notably Writing That Works, a monthly “desktop seminar” for corporate writers and editors.

-A few years ago I revived my childhood dreams of writing fiction.
-I moved back to Columbia, Missouri, to focus on historical novels for tweens and teens and contemporary mysteries for adults.
+I revived my childhood dreams of writing fiction.
+In 2007 I moved back to Columbia, Missouri, to focus on historical novels for tweens and teens and contemporary mysteries for adults.
 The Missouri Center for the Book named The Feedsack Dress the state’s Great Read at the 2009 National Book Festival.